harsh020/inventory_mangement/design.md

 ## Model

 - Item
+- Category
 - Warehouse
-- Seller
+- Address

 ## Relationship

 - Item (n is stored in 1) Warehouse
-- Item (1 is sold by n) Sellers
+- Item (1 is sold by 1) Category
+- Warehouse (1 is located at 1) Address